Valentine Holmes: 2024

 In round 24, Holmes scored a hat-trick and kicked seven goals as North Queensland defeated Canberra 42-4.

 2025

 In round 1 of the 2025 NRL season, Holmes made his club debut for St. George Illawarra in their 28-20 loss against Canterbury.
 Holmes was ruled out for the rest of the season after suffering a shoulder injury in Round 19.

+2026

+Holmes played 22 matches for St. George Illawarra in the 2026 NRL season as the club finished with the Wooden Spoon.
+It was the clubs first wooden spoon and the first any St. George affiliated side had received since 1938.